grpc-ecosystem/grpc-gateway/docs/_docs/v2-migration.md

 If using the Bazel rule, set `json_names_for_fields=False`.

-## We now emit default vaules for all fields
+## We now emit default values for all fields

 See [the original issue](https://github.com/grpc-ecosystem/grpc-gateway/issues/233) for more information.